About cookies on this site

 • There is no difference if you use a built-in variable or create a user-defined one

 • This variable returns different values every time it is invoked.
-It can be even invoked multiple times during the same dataLayer.push (if multiple items in the container use it)
+It can even be invoked multiple times during the same dataLayer.push (if multiple items are in the container, use them)

 • If you want to get a random number from a small interval, use the Custom JavaScript option instead